PsyD in Clinical Psychology

 Curriculum Details

-Among the unique offerings of the program is the year-long Theories of Mind class, which introduces students to rich psychoanalytically informed theoretical frameworks, from the works of Freud to contemporary analytic scholars.
+Coursework exposes trainees to basic and advanced psychodynamic theory and practice, and the history of psychoanalysis.
+Among the unique offerings of the program is the year-long Theories of Mind class, which introduces students to rich psychoanalytically-informed theoretical frameworks, from the works of Freud to contemporary psychoanalytic scholars.
 The class parallels students’ immersion in our Center Clinic, providing further opportunities for case conceptualization and direct applications of theory to practice.

 Additional coursework is consistently offered in attachment, group psychotherapy, community engagement, short-term psychotherapy, couples and family psychotherapy, supervision, working with trauma, psychosis and theories of gender and sexuality.
-The integration of psychodynamic theory and cinema provides an opportunity for study abroad, and recent study abroad electives have included a visit to Cannes and London.
+Courses provide an opportunity for abroad study, and recent study abroad electives include a visit to Cannes and London.

 Tracks of Study

-Students also focus their training in one of three tracks: adult, adolescent, or assessment.
-Each track offers a series advanced courses, and is taught by the core faculty members.
-PsyD students also have the option to complete a Master of Psychology degree during their program.
+Students focus their training on one of three tracks: Adult, Adolescent or Assessment.
+Each track offers several advanced courses and is taught by core member faculty.

 Sample Courses of Study